R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 #### B.5.g SSH

-As before, we know the service is up and running from **§ B.5.b Simple setup**, but we can also prove that it has been correctly installed:
+As before, we know the service is up and running from **§ B.5.b Simple setup**, but we can also prove that the package has been correctly installed:
 > dpkg -s openssh-server

 To display **SSH**'s version number, `ssh -V`.